moskomule/simple_transformers/README.md

-# So which Transformer should I use?
+# Which Transformer architecture should I use?

 ## Requirements